Platform comparison

 Purpose-built for UK public sector at the right scale and price

 Planview is built for Fortune 500 enterprises and priced accordingly.
-Verto is built for UK public sector portfolio governance, with MoP, IPA and Green Book alignment native, a G-Cloud procurement route, and a total cost of ownership that makes the value for money case straightforwardly.
+Verto is built for UK public sector portfolio governance, with MoP and Green Book alignment natively, Programme and Project Data Standard compliance, a G-Cloud procurement route, and a total cost of ownership that makes the value for money case straightforwardly.

 G-Cloud approved & procurement-ready